Advertisement

 Where San Francisco falls on the spectrum

-The program sits between full encryption and open access.
+The hybrid sits between full encryption and open access.
 Here's what each looks like:

 Full Encryption

-• No one outside department hears radio traffic
+• No one outside the department hears radio traffic

 • Delayed releases (if any) are sanitized